-Once we were all refreshed, we walked up the stairs, inside the walls of the city.
+Once we were all refreshed, we walked up the stairs, inside the walls of the old city.
 After looking out over the aqueduct we walked along Calle Obispo Gandasegui to Calle Conde Gazzola and turned back to the north.
-From there we made our way to Plaza de los Huertos by the Arias Davila Tower.
+From there we made our way to Plaza de las Huertas by the Arias Davila Tower.
 We continued on to Plaza Mayor.
-In the Plaza Mayor there were several vendors selling jewelry, clothing, books, and fruit.
+In the Plaza Mayor, there were several vendors selling jewelry, clothing, books, and fruit.

 Meanwhile, the four of us walked through the Alcazar.
 While Hillary and her friend, Becca, walked through some of the Alcazar, I went through the gift shop.
 In there I bought Leslie two magnets for her collection.
 One of the magnets had a caricature of the sun and the other one had the moon.
 The magnets were about one and one-half inches square.

 We all met in front of the Alcazar and began walking back to the city center.
 We went along Ronda de Don Juan II.
 That street turns into Calle del Socorro.
 We walked to the Plaza del Socorro.
 There we found the Bar Socorro.
 We stopped to get a drink and have some tapas.
 Leslie and I had red wine.
-Tyler and Hillary had a diet Coke.
+Tyler and Hillary had a diet coke.
 Becca had a bottle of water.
-In addition, I got us some croquetas and some chorrizo.
+In addition, I got some croquetas and some chorizo to share.
 As we sat there we were entertained by watching the cars vie for position at the Gate of San Andres.
 It is only wide enough to allow one car at a time.

 When we finished our drinks we walked up Calle de la Juderia Nueva back to Calle Marques del Arco.
 That took us back along the east side of the Cathedral.
-We walked along Calle de Isabela Catolica to Calle Juan Bravo.
-That took us along side the San Martin Church.
+We walked along Calle de lsabela Catolica to Calle Juan Bravo.
+That took us alongside the San Martin Church.
 It was open so I went inside.
 It was very old, built in the 12th century.